demetrios1/Causallysensitive/README.md

 # Causallysensitive
-Code to reproduce results from "Do forecasts of bankruptcy cause bankruptcy?"
+Code to reproduce results from "Do forecasts of bankruptcy cause bankruptcy?", paper forthcoming in published journal.